 So our job, as it were, is to collectively figure out what can be done if humans are to survive.
 First, I would strongly suggest that we preserve as much as the biosphere as we can, it is after all, what we depend upon for our own existence.
 Secondly, our civilization will need to be redesigned and rebuilt for survival.
 How?
 I don’t know.
 I’ve reviewed various proposals, some “get it” in regards to truly fundamental changes required, but most don’t.
 I’m working on it.
 I hope to contribute something in this direction in the future.
 My own plans are taking up all of my free time, but long ago I recognized that without community support, it was all for naught.

-We don’t have time to screw around either, not at all.
+We don’t have time to screw around either.
 The entire world should be on emergency “war” footing right now to deal with this issue.
 Industry, business and government should be revamped as fast as humanly possible to both change their destructive ways and contributions to the problem and redesigned / modeled towards solutions.
 If there are any.
 There definitely exists a high probability that there aren’t any, because the drastic emergency actions that are needed are needed right now, not ten or twenty years from now.
 It would take the shut down of industrial civilization (globally) and immediate conversion to agrarian / locally grown / locally produced low-impact living (no more emissions), reforestation and population control (which is going to happen anyway) to offer the best, real chance humanity has.
 Everything else is Hopium.
 Space blankets blocking the sun, nuclear weapons discharging aluminum particles over the planet, iron oxide in the ocean — we have no frigging idea what the terrifying side-effects could be.

 What is obvious though are two things: we won’t do it.
 We will cling to “this” civilization and its method of madness as long as we possibly can, to our own peril.
 So take that advice if you can.
 Don’t expect much.
 As usual, you are really and truly on your own (and always were, but now it’s starting to sink home I think).